How To Make a Will in Western Australia (2025 Guide) - Will Hero Guide

 A Step by Step Guide for creating a legally valid Will in Western Australia (including online wills).

 Create a legal Will in Western Australia to protect your assets and loved ones.
 Under the Wills Act 1970 (WA), anyone over 18 with testamentary capacity can write a Will.
-If you’re ready to Make a Will in Western Australia, this guide explains each step—from drafting your document to signing it with valid witnesses—so you can feel secure about your final wishes.
+This guide explains each step—from drafting your document to signing it with valid witnesses—so you can feel secure about your final wishes.

 Why you need a Will in Western Australia?

 A Will is an important legal document that outlines how you distribute your property after death.
 It also lets you make key decisions about your family’s future—such as who inherits your assets or who cares for your minor children.
 Without a Will, Western Australia’s intestacy rules might override your preferences.
-By choosing to Make a Will in WA, you keep control over your estate’s distribution and your loved ones’ well-being.
+Making a Will in WA keeps you in control of your estate’s distribution and your loved ones’ well-being.

 Person reviewing legal will document with family protection concept